 To better understand this, we looked at the total square feet occupied by the largest companies in the Austin MSA and compared that to the total square feet of office space existing today.
 We repeated this analysis across a number of different MSAs to show how Austin compares to other locations.

 However, the real comparison begins when looking at each market’s diversity in terms of the average square feet per company.
-Spreading the 24 million square feet of space occupied by large companies in Austin across the MSA’s 46 companies, the average space occupied per large companies comes out to roughly 521,000 sf per company.
-This puts Austin at the second highest average in our comparison set, falling only behind the San Jose MSA’s average of roughly 684,000 sf.
+Spreading the 24 million square feet of space occupied by large companies in Austin across the MSA’s 46 companies, the average space occupied per large company comes out to roughly 521,000 square feet per company.
+This puts Austin at the second-highest average in our comparison set, falling only behind the San Jose MSA’s average of roughly 684,000 square feet.

 So what does this mean?
 In simple terms, Austin’s economy is more exposed to the fates of large companies.